dy/sprae/readme.md

 ## Autoinit

-The `start` or `data-sprae-start` attribute automatically starts sprae on document.
+The `start` / `data-start` attribute automatically starts sprae on document.
 It can use a selector to adjust target container.

 ```html
 <div id="counter" :scope="{count: 1}">